vguleaev/vguleaev.dev/src/content/blog/you-dont-know-nodejs.md

 Each of these methods returns [ChildProcess](https://nodejs.org/api/child_process.html#class-childprocess) instance, which implements `EventEmitter` API.

-These methods create processes asynchronously, but also have a synchronous versions: `execSync()`, `execFileSync()`, `spawnSync()`.
+These methods create processes asynchronously, but also have synchronous versions: `execSync()`, `execFileSync()`, `spawnSync()`.
 They need to be used with caution, because they will block the Node.js event loop!

 `spawn()` and `exec()` are used to execute **external** process.